"Dear Ami" is Steward’s money advice column. Submit questions here.

 A three-step solution for you

 1) Start by figuring out the right set of tax strategies for your unique financial situation.
-We started Steward precisely to provide a personalized to-do list for how, where and when to save on taxes and invest smarter in plain-English, with minimal time and efforts.
+We started Steward precisely to provide a personalized to-do list for how, where and when to save on taxes and invest smarter in plain-English, with minimal time and effort.
 Our goal was to try to help families in the no man's land between DIY and a white-glove wealth advisor.
 We take ~15 minutes worth of inputs from you, to help you figure out which tax strategies you're eligible for, and how to integrate this tax strategy with your broader financial picture so the tax tail isn't wagging the dog.
-As I write this we're still in free early-access mode, and you can sign up to give us a try here
+As I write this we're still in free early-access mode, and you can sign up to give us a try here.

-Other strong options that you could consider are Facet Wealth ($1,800-$6,000 a year) and Vanguard's Personal Advisor Services (.30% of assets per year, so if ~$1,500-$3,000 per year, if you're at $500K-$1M in assets).
+Other strong options that you could consider are Facet Wealth ( costs $1,800-$6,000 a year) and Vanguard's Personal Advisor Services (.30% of assets per year, so ~$1,500-$3,000 per year, if you're at $500K-$1M in assets).
 We love Vanguard's low-fees but it unfortunately is more focused on investments vs. tax strategies, and can feel targeted at retirees / near-retirees.
 You could also look into hiring a white-glove wealth advisor (most charge ~1.0% of assets per year and require a minimum of $1M in assets under management, so ~$10,000 a year minimum).
 We share more about the 3 lines in the sand to ensure you're finding the best trustworthy advisor here, alongside resources of where to even start looking.